faqs

 Pensions fall under provincial jurisdiction.
 When the provinces (other than Quebec) agreed to join the CPP in1966 they insisted on an exit clause with a formula for dividing assets, which is in the CPP Act.

-Under the federal legislation, a referendum is not required, but Alberta’s government has introduced legislation to require one before enacting an APP.
+Under the federal legislation, a referendum is not required, but Alberta’s government has passed legislation to require one before enacting an APP.
 This legislation helps provide Albertans with confidence to know that they will get to have their say about an APP.

 How can Alberta be entitled to 53% of the CPP Fund?